mdturner15/Supervised-Learning-Revenue-Predictor/README.md

 			§ Pos Error: 66%

-The final model I stuck with (forty.balanced.reg version 1b) was a variant of the "forty.balanced.reg" model that dropped all of the interaction terms (which turned out to not be all that differentiated from the base inputs), along with other dummy variables that lacked predictive power.
-Along with their coefficients, here are the variables that were deemed best fit for use in the algorithim.
+The final model I stuck with (forty.balanced.reg version 1b) was a variant of the "forty.balanced.reg" model that dropped many of the interaction terms (which turned out to not be all that differentiated from the base inputs), along with other dummy variables that lacked predictive power.
+The coefficients from this final model were then plugged into the forecast algorithim as I discussed in the introduction.

-	- Forty.balanced.reg (Version 1b)
-		○ Coefficients
-			§ Intercept: -0.63
-			§ Lifespan.30: 2.02
-			§ Lifespan.60: 1.65
-			§ New: -0.19
-			§ Upgrade: -1.50
-			§ Upsell: 0.52
-			§ Migration: -1.25
-			§ Decommission: -5.68
-			§ Recontract: -0.77
-			§ Agency.Enterprise: 0.20
-			§ Agency.Field: -0.39
-			§ CMGA: -0.07
-			§ DCM: 0.15
-			§ Commit: 1.03
-			§ Pipeline: -0.36
-			§ 5th-8th Week: -0.20
-			§ 9th-10th Week: -0.35
-			§ 11th-12th Week: -0.47
-			§ 13th Week: -0.56